elpeyotl/nuxtNetlify/content/artists/jarls.md

   order to give expression to the previously unknown.
 A confrontation with life and the end.
-On our journey, we encounter monumental moments, sometimes fragile ones, but it is exactly in the noisy tangle that something like madness, despair and beauty shines (pushes) through again and again.
+On our journey, we encounter monumental moments, sometimes fragile ones, but it is exactly in the noisy tangle that something like madness, despair and beauty shines through again and again.
 The longer we walk down this path, the more diverse the spectrum becomes and so far, there is no end in sight.\

   \